 The Tax Cuts and Jobs Act brought many changes to U.S. taxpayers.
 If you or your company has international operations, considering how tax reform impacts your situation is important.
-This insight outlines a few considerations for all taxpayers, businesses and possible action items.
-In general, these provisions are effective starting in 2018.

 Considerations for All International Taxpayers

 Deemed repatriation: Under the new law, generally U.S. shareholders owning at least 10 percent of a foreign corporation must include in income their pro-rata share of the undistributed, non-previously-taxed post-1986 foreign earnings of the corporation.
 The income inclusion occurs in 2017 for earnings and profits of foreign corporations on a calendar year and 2018 for foreign corporations on a fiscal year-end.
 The earning and profits inclusion amount is reduced by any aggregate foreign earnings and profits deficits, and a deduction is allowed such that a corporate shareholder's effective tax rate is either 15.5 percent or 8 percent.
 The 15.5 percent rate applies to the foreign corporation’s aggregate foreign cash position and the 8 percent applies to the remainder.
 The deduction is calculated based upon a 35 percent tax rate, regardless of the type of taxpayer, so an individual’s effective tax rate may be different.
 The net tax liability can be spread over a period of up to 8 years via an installment election.
 The net income inclusion for individuals or individual owners of pass-through entities are taxed at ordinary income rates rather than qualified dividend rates.
 A deferral option is available for S corporation shareholders.